amjltc295/PythonHomework/README.md

     bash Miniconda3-latest-Linux-x86_64.sh
     ```
 in your command line, and follow the instruction.

 2. After installation, use `conda -V` to check.
 It should display something like `conda 4.5.11`.
     If you found `conda: command not found` or similar message, it probably means you did not add the path to the  conda binary to the environment variable `PATH`.
 Don't worry; just type `export PATH=~/miniconda3/bin:$PATH`  and try it again.
 It would be better to add `export PATH=~/anaconda3/bin:$PATH` to your `~/.bashrc`

-3. Create a new environment by `conda create -n <any name>` and run `source activate <name>`.
+3. Create a new environment from scatch `conda create -n <any name>` or from file `conda env create -f environement.yaml`

-4. Your terminal would now look like this:
+4. Activate the environment by `source activate <name>`.
+Your terminal should now look like this:
 ```
 (your_environment_name) user@PC-name $
 ```
-That means you are in the environment `your_environment_name` now.
+which means you are in the environment `your_environment_name` now.
 If you want to change to another environment, type `source deactivate`

 5. Install Flake8 in the environment
 ```